Rodemfr/MicronetToNMEA/README.md

 - A NMEA GPS/GNSS, connected through UART to add your position, time, date, SOG and COG to Micronet displays and to the NMEA output stream
 - A LSM303DLH(C), connected through I2C to add magnetic heading to both Micronet and NMEA streams

-The type of construction described here is fun and interesting to play with, but anywone with a little bit of experience at sea knows that it will not last long in the wet, salty and brutal environment of a sailing boat.
+The type of construction described here is fun and interesting to play with, but anyone with a little bit of experience at sea knows that it will not last long in the wet, salty and brutal environment of a sailing boat.
 MicronetToNMEA will abandon you just when you really need it.
 No garantee can of course be given that this software will do what it has been designed for.